What does it mean to have life balance?

 When we talk about life balance we often tend to think about work-life balance.

-In reality, life balance is much bigger than this and incorporates not only aspects of our work and private life but also those activities and inner spaces we keep for socialising, creating, learning, caring, dreaming, praying or contemplating deeper or more satisfying layers of our life experience.
+In reality, life balance is much more than just this and involves aspects of our work and private life but also those activities and inner spaces we keep for socialising, creating, learning, caring, dreaming, praying or contemplating deeper or more satisfying layers of life experience.

-This most basic form of balance to describe often proves the hardest to achieve.
+This term is well-known but it often proves the hardest to achieve.

-Work-life balance involves the establishing of healthy, distinct boundaries between your work-day activities and your leisure time pursuits.
+Work-life balance involves establishing healthy, distinct boundaries between work-day activities and leisure time pursuits.

 With technology everywhere and our phones keeping us constantly connected, there can be a blurring between work time and play time.

-It can be challenging to switch off from all the information which is constantly entering our minds in one form or another.
+It can be challenging to switch off from all the information that is constantly entering our minds in one form or another.

-Due to COVID, more and more people continue to work from home and this is likely to be an increasing trend.
+Due to COVID and general shifting trends, more and more people continue to work from home at least some of the time.

 With this, come theoretical opportunities to create more time in the working day for things like exercise and relaxation.

 Equally though, come potential risks from ever-decreasing boundaries between times spent in and away from work.

-Interestingly, recognising you have a work-life imbalance is often difficult.
+Interestingly, recognising you have a work-life imbalance can be difficult.
 This is because we have a natural psychological tendency to minimise areas of potential conflict in our life.

 Our first sign that something is wrong might be a comment from a partner, child or work colleague.